 An obstetric fistula is a hole between the vagina and the bladder or rectum, through which urine or stool leaks continuously.
 It usually arises from prolonged, complicated, and unattended labor.
-Doctors Without Borders/Médecins Sans Frontières' (MSF) health care projects for pregnant women help prevent the occurrence of fistula, and provide treatment and psychological support for those affected.
+Women and girls with untreated fistula may be stigmatized and excluded from family and community life, which adds enormously to their suffering.
+Our health care projects for pregnant women help prevent the occurrence of fistula, and provide treatment and psychological support for those affected.

 What causes fistulas?